omdxp/react-native-help-create/docs/NOTES.md

 rnhc create -s test-screen --ts
 ```

-- It is advisable to give the components and screens names with this case `component-name` and `screen-name`, for example:
+- It is advisable to give the components, screens, reducers and actions with this case `some-name`, for example:

 ```sh
 rnhc create -s world-to-react